Papabyte/Byteduino/README.md

 This code connects your device to wifi network, starts a websocket and authenticates to the hub.
-By default the device will acknowledge any pairing or wallet creation request.
+By default the device will acknowledge any pairing or wallet creation request (**for single address wallet only**).

 The serial monitor should return this:
 ```